markeldigital/brokerintegration/README.md

 ## Security

 All data is to be transferred securely using HTTPS/TLS encryption between the broker and Markel's systems.
-Authenticating the data will be achieved using HMAC signing with a 32 character pre-shared key (PSK).
+Authenticating the data will be achieved using HMAC signing with a pre-shared key (PSK).

 ## Quote Journey